milostomic/implementation-guides/netverify/document-verification.md

 ## Single-page upload

 Call the RESTful API POST endpoint **/complete** with a JSON object containing the properties described below to initialize, upload, and finalize a single-page document in one API call.
-You can add a JPEG, PNG, or a single-page PDF file with a maximum size of 10 MB.<br>
+You can add a JPEG, PNG, or a single-page PDF file with a maximum size of 10 MB and a maximum image resolution of 8000 x 8000.<br>

 **HTTP request method:** `POST`<br>
 **REST URL (US):** `https://acquisition.netverify.com/api/netverify/v2/acquisitions/complete`<br>